paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 <a id="section-2253"></a>
 ## § 2253.
 Project delivery process reforms
-**(a) Requirements for Qualifying Projects** With respect to each qualifying project, the Secretary shall require—
+**(a) Requirements for qualifying projects** With respect to each qualifying project, the Secretary shall require—

 (1) for each project manager, that—